Elliott and Stoddard Halls: Elliott Hall

 Originally known as North Dorm or "Old North," construction on Elliott Hall was completed in 1825.
 The dorm was originally used for student housing and its purpose has remained the same since its opening.
 The building was originally constructed for a total cost of $7,000.
 The dorm housed 35 men.
 Each resident was given survival tools upon their arrival to ensure their comfort and safety in the dorm.
-These tools included; a bed, chairs, table, cook utensils, an ax to cut wood for the fireplaces in each room, and a warm cap.
+These tools included a bed, chairs, table, cook utensils, an ax to cut wood for the fireplaces in each room, and a warm cap.

-The first renovations were started on the building in 1899.
-The first renovation was the addition of multiple new technologies for the time, which were supposed to make the dorm a more modern building.
+The first renovations on the building were started in 1899.
+The first one was the addition of multiple new technologies for the time, which were supposed to make the dorm a more modern building.
 These renovations included the addition of a steam heater, electrical lights and modern bathrooms.
-These first set of renovations were mainly mechanical ones in order for the building to keep up with the changing times.
+These first set of renovations were mainly mechanical ones in order to keep up with the changing times.
 The next renovation on the building took place in 1912.
-With this renovation the central hall of the building was removed and was later replaced by two-side halls, which virtually cut the hall into two sections.
-Both the corridors were named for professors at the school.
-The two professors who the two corridors are named for are R.B.C.
+With this renovation the central hall of the building was removed and later replaced by two-side halls, which virtually cut the hall into two sections.
+Both the corridors were named for professors at the school, R.B.C.
 Johnson and Charles Elliott.
-The next renovations came to the building in 1937.
-With these renovations the building took on all the same features and characteristics that it has today.
+The next renovations came to the building in 1937, with these the building took on all the same features and characteristics that it has today.
 To get ready to bring the building into the New Miami look many things were done.
 The interior of the building was completely redone.
 This caused the special layout of the space to become a much more unified building.
 On the exterior of the building all the bricks were sandblasted in order to make it fit in with the other buildings on Miami's campus.
 Also a number of the original chimneys were removed.